madhav29/mini-project/Project Ideas/Python_Plays_GTA5.md

 of the open world.
 Isn't it amazing to see that what people learn from trial and error can also be simulated in the real but game like environment which from game developer perspective has real world experience.
-As people learn to play games, they tend to learn from their mistakes Out idea is more the less same, We want to perform an <b>Evolutionary Algorithms a.k.a Genetic Algorithm</b> in our AI Agent which will learn to do all those things which takes a normal people to learn a month or even a year.
+As people learn to play games, they tend to learn from their mistakes Out idea is more the less same, We want to perform an <b>Genetic Algorithm</b> in our AI Agent which will learn to do all those things which takes a normal people to learn a month or even a year.
 In a nutshell we want to demonstrate an fully functional AI agent which can play GTA5 like games better than human using some of the